 - Clinical Practice:

-- Neurovascular Surgery, Cavernoma
+- Microvascular Clipping, Neurovascular Surgery, Stroke, Cavernoma

 Zuseen Rannigan, RN, MSN, FNP-BC, is a board-certified family nurse practitioner specializing in providing pre- and post-operative care to neurosurgical patients with vascular diseases of the brain and spinal cord, including aneurysm, arteriovenous malformations (AVMs) and cerebral cavernous malformations (CCMs).